Course Outline

 1

-Report - the aim of the report is to investigate a specific topic relating to drug abuse in the community or the management of overdose, poisoning or envenomation.
+Investigate a specific topic relating to drug use in the community or the management of overdose, exposure or envenomation.

 1 2 3